 11 weeks ago I resolved to do a lot of things.
 I know one of them was to snooze my alarm less and that has gone well and truly out of the window (perhaps this week will be the week!).
 Another was to join some fitness classes and no, that has not happened.
 BUT this week I might start wearing my Fitbit again and at least take the stairs when I can.
 Dun dun dunnn.

-That is, until this week came around!
-This week, I’ve been working on two new covers on the ukulele.
-I’ve been working on two new originals at the piano.
-Andddd, here comes the big one!… I’ve joined a choir.
-Yep, that’s right.
-I took the leap.
-The choir can’t have me until the start of their summer term but I’m all signed up to go along to a taster rehearsal and I am so excited!
+This week, I’ve been working on two new covers on the ukulele!
+YES I HAVE.
+And I’ve been working on two new originals at the piano.
 I’ve also created a playlist for music to listen to at work.
 Don’t ask why I hadn’t done that sooner… Who knows!?
 But now that I have, it’s great to be able to switch the office noise off for a bit now and again and get properly in the zone.

 I feel stronger today than I have in a long time and I know lots of things have contributed to getting me there this week.
 My lovely team at work for one.
 My organisation last Sunday and the to do lists that I stuck to.
 The brilliant day spent with one of my best friends yesterday, wandering the Museum of London and catching up over dinner.